Starmer says Labour is on path to majority as Sunak voices ‘disappointment’

 The Prime Minister is vowing to push on with his agenda despite voters inflicting heavy losses on the Tories.

-Sir Keir Starmer has celebrated “fantastic” council results as showing Labour is on course to win the next general election as Rishi Sunak remained defiant despite heavy losses.
+Sir Keir Starmer has said “fantastic” council results show Labour is on course to win the next general election, as Prime Minister Rishi Sunak remained defiant despite heavy losses.

-The Labour leader told jubilant supporters they are progressing towards a majority in Westminster as initial local election results on Friday saw his party seize battlegrounds from the Tories.
+The Labour leader told jubilant supporters they are progressing towards a majority in Westminster, as local election results on Friday saw his party seize multiple battlegrounds from the Tories.

-The Liberal Democrats also made gains as the Tories lost control of 12 councils and had more than 200 councillors ousted across England after voters went to the polls on Thursday.
+The Liberal Democrats also made gains as the Tories lost control of 16 councils and had more than 220 councillors ousted across England, with more than a third of authorities declared.

-Labour snatched authorities including Medway off the Tories and will run the Kent council for the first time since 1998, with the outgoing Conservative council leader telling No 10 to “get their act together” on multiple fronts.

-Mr Sunak vowed to push on with his agenda after reassuring staff in Conservative Campaign Headquarters, and insisted he is “not detecting any massive groundswell of movement towards the Labour Party or excitement for its agenda”.
+Mr Sunak conceded the results were “disappointing” but said he was “not detecting any massive groundswell of movement towards the Labour Party or excitement for its agenda”.

-But the Tories will be concerned as the party suffered losses in the North, South and Midlands as the prospect of a general election in 2024 looms.
+But the Tories will be concerned by losses in the North, South and Midlands as the prospect of a general election in 2024 looms.

-To the cheers of Labour activists in Medway, Sir Keir said: “You didn’t just get it over the line, you blew the doors off.”
+Labour seized control of Swindon council, which contains two Westminster battlegrounds and had been held by the Tories for 20 years, on top of the capture of East Staffordshire and Medway.

+Sir Keir’s party will run the Kent authority for the first time since 1998, with the outgoing Conservative council leader telling No 10 to “get their act together” on several fronts.

+The opposition was also boosted by gaining Stoke-on-Trent and Plymouth, as the Lib Dems won Windsor & Maidenhead from the Conservatives.

-He said there have been “fantastic results across the country” in “places we need to win”, citing victories in Plymouth, Stoke and Middlesbrough.
+A day of celebration for Sir Keir started with a visit to Medway, where he welcomed “fantastic results across the country” in “places we need to win”, citing victories in Plymouth, Stoke and Middlesbrough, where his party won the mayoralty.

-“Make no mistake, we are on course for a Labour majority at the next general election,” he said.
+“Make no mistake, we are on course for a Labour majority at the next general election,” Sir Keir said.

-Sir Keir said Labour has made a “positive case” on how it would help people with the cost-of-living crisis as Mr Sunak “said nothing”.

-The Labour leader said: “We’ve changed our party.
-We’ve won the trust, the confidence, of voters, and now we can go on to change our country.
+“We’ve changed our party.
+We’ve won the trust, the confidence of voters, and now we can go on to change our country.
 Change is possible.
 A better Britain is possible.”

-Polling expert Professor Sir John Curtice told the PA news agency the “jury is still out” on whether Labour as a party has made progress and said it is not experiencing the level of success seen ahead of Sir Tony Blair’s 1997 landslide.

-“Labour are going to have their biggest lead over the Conservatives in terms of votes than at any point since 2010 but it’s going to be as much to do with the Conservatives being down as much as it is Labour being up,” he said.

-But Labour went on to win East Staffordshire from the Conservatives, in what they called a “hugely significant” result that boosts their hopes in a national poll.

-Government minister and local MP Johnny Mercer said Labour gaining control of Plymouth, where the Tories had run a minority administration, was “terrible” – before the opposition seized another battleground with Stoke-on-Trent.

-In central London, Mr Sunak is understood to have thanked staff for their efforts, insisted the results were always going to be tough but that the state of play has improved since he took over six months ago after the leaderships of Boris Johnson and Liz Truss.
+In central London, Mr Sunak was understood to have thanked staff for their efforts, and said the results were always going to be tough but that the state of play has improved since he took over six months ago after the leaderships of Boris Johnson and Liz Truss.

-He went on to tell broadcasters it was “hard to draw firm conclusions” from the initial results, with a over a quarter of councils having declared.
+He went on to tell broadcasters it was “hard to draw firm conclusions” from the initial results, with a more than a quarter of councils having declared.

 “But in terms of the results, it’s still early.
 We’ve just had a quarter of the results in, but what I am going to carry on doing is delivering on the people’s priorities.”